willbehn/willbehn/README.md

 ### About me:
 - 💻 I am in the 3rd year of a bachelor's degree in Informatics with specialization in programming and system architecture at the University of Oslo.
+- ⚡ I am currently taking courses in algorithms, network security and functional programming aswell as working on projects on my own.
 - 📚 I also teach databases and data modeling at the University of Oslo.

 <!--